graphql/graphiql/packages/monaco-graphql/README.md

 - [`use-monaco`](https://www.npmjs.com/package/use-monaco) seems to support the custom language worker configuration we want, and seems to be well built! we hope to help them build their
 - when loading it yourself, either dynamic import the mode and/or instantiate it yourself using `useEffect` on `didMount` to prevent breaking SSR.
+- it may work with other libraries by using a similar strategy to [this](https://github.com/graphql/graphiql/blob/9df315b44896efa313ed6744445fc8f9e702ebc3/examples/monaco-graphql-webpack/src/editors.ts#L15). you can also provide `MonacoEnvironment.getWorkerUrl` which works better as an async import of your pre-build worker files

 ## Custom Webworker (for passing non-static config to worker)